Does Correlation Imply Causation?

 Correlation does not imply causation, but it can indicate it.
 The more correlating factors between events, the more likely there is a causal relationship.

-- Just because there is a correlation between events doesn’t mean there’s a cause/effect relationship between them.
-Two events can correlate in just in any way without having any causal connection.
+- Just because there is a correlation between events doesn’t mean there’s a cause and effect relationship between them.
+Two events can correlate in just about any way without having any causal connection.

 - When many events correlate in several different ways, and those correlations all point toward the same conclusion, it increases the probability that there is a cause /effect relationship.
-(See Bayes’ Theorem)
+In other words, the more correlating events, the more likely it is there is correlation (See Bayes’ Theorem).

-- Sometimes we can find no correlation between events, but there is a cause/effect relationship despite this.
+- Sometimes we can find no correlation between events, but there is a cause/effect relationship despite this (the inverse of this theory is also true, absence of correlation doesn’t imply a lack of causation).
 The truth isn’t dependent on us to prove it, and not everything that is true can be proven true.

 - Even if there is a lot of correlating factors, it still doesn’t imply there must be causation.